vivek-bombatkar/MyLearningNotes/hadoop.md

 ## HDFS Architecture

+HDFS --> daemons --
+			NameNode		-	Master - maintains the metadata
+			Data Node		-	Store the actual data - blocks Secondary NameNode	-	Checkpointing if there is no Passive NN

 ***Is HDFS a physical or a virtual file system?
 Virtual.***
 If we put a file called sample into the cluster.